ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/OUTLINE.md

-# Chatbot-mini-project-guide
+# Chatbot-project-guide

 ## Project Guide

-Welcome to the Chatbot Mini Project Guide!
+Welcome to the Chatbot Project Guide!
 Below you'll find links to all the key markdown files in this directory:

 ### Main Documentation